jaredforth/ChromaticMethod/README.md

 management function regulates the login interface, the analysis function that of the key analyzer, and the chord and scale finder functions for the corresponding finder interface.
 User logic regulates the management of users and controls how they are allowed to interact with each other.
-The analyzer and chord and scale finder logic use slightly different algorithms to return information based on the user input.
+The analyzer and chord and scale finder logic uses slightly different algorithms to return information based on the user input.

 ![Component](https://i.imgur.com/KtxEQs1.png)